graezykev/dev-container/part-1.md

-# Part 1: Basic Setups and Usage
+# Dev Container - Part 1: Basic Setups and Usage

 I wrote about the [reason why I want to use Dev Containers](./README.md) in my last post.